Frosty mornings over green rolling hills will put you in the mood to relax in front of a toasty fireplace with wine in hand!

 Snuggle up and stay awhile

 As the temperature drops, curl up in one of the regions hideaways.
 Just a 45-minute drive from Ballarat, cosy up in Graylings Gift, a lovingly restored 19th century church.
 Relax in the vintage clawfoot bath by the wood fire and then snuggle up with a good book.
 Boasting epic views of Mount Cole, The Glut Farm is the perfect base to get out of the city for a magical winter escape.
 Try cooking woodfired pizzas in the outdoor oven or wander through the extensive kitchen garden to pick your ingredients fresh for dinner.
-After a day sipping your way around the Pyrenees Winery, cuddle up at Grape Farm Wineries cosy 1 bedroom abode with a bottle of the estates finest.
 Check out our variety of cosy winter stays for a winter getaway in the Pyrenees.

 Warm you up winter walks